 The purpose of flushing is to help maintain water quality in water mains, especially where limitations in the distribution system create potential quality issues.

-During the late fall and winter months when use is at its lowest, low-flow water areas invite two potential problems.
+During the winter months when use is at its lowest, low-flow water areas invite two potential problems.
 The first is that the water begins to go "stale," meaning that the unused water slowly begins to lose its chlorine residual.
 Since the chlorine that Arvada adds to its water prevents bacteria growth in the system, it's important to flush out those areas before the chlorine levels drop below minimum standards.

 "Stale" also describes the taste and odor occasionally associated with water in these low-flow areas.
 The longer water sits in the main, the more it may absorb the "flavor" of the pipe itself.
 This can be particularly apparent in newly-built neighborhoods, especially those with PVC water mains, where mains haven't had time to develop the slight mineral build-up that coats their inner surface and separates the pipe material from the water itself.